djeada/Linux-Notes/notes/partitions.md

 5. Set the partition type by pressing `t` and entering the type code or name.
 6. Write the changes to disk and exit by pressing `w`.

-### Important Notes
+#### Important Notes

-- **Backup Data**: Always back up important data before modifying disk partitions, as there is a risk of data loss.
+- **Backup Data** before modifying disk partitions to prevent data loss, as altering partitions can sometimes lead to accidental loss of important information.
-- **Resizing and Deleting Partitions**: If the disk already has partitions, you may need to delete or resize them to create space for the new partition.
-Use `d` in `gdisk` or `fdisk` to delete a partition.
-To resize, you can create a new partition with the desired size (`n` command) and then delete the old one.
+- When managing disk partitions, **Resizing and Deleting Partitions** may be necessary if existing partitions occupy the space needed for new ones.
+To delete a partition, use the `d` command in tools like `gdisk` or `fdisk`.
+For resizing, you might need to create a new partition with the desired size using the `n` command and then delete the old partition.
-- **Partition Types**: The choice of partition type depends on your needs (e.g., Linux filesystem, swap).
-Each type has a unique identifier or code.
+- The **Partition Types** you select depend on specific needs, such as using a Linux filesystem or creating a swap space.
+Each partition type is identified by a unique code or identifier that defines its purpose and structure.
-- **Administrative Privileges**: Partitioning tools usually require root access, so you might need to use `sudo`.
+- **Administrative Privileges** are typically required when using partitioning tools, as these actions need root access.
+Therefore, commands are often prefixed with `sudo` to grant the necessary permissions.

-## Changing MBR to GPT using gdisk
+### Changing MBR to GPT using gdisk

 Sometimes, there's a need to change a disk from one partition table format to another.
 For instance, converting an MBR disk to a GPT format can be done using tools like `gdisk` or `parted`.
 Here's how to do it with `gdisk`: